jandamm/instant-repl.zsh/README.md

 # zsh-instant-repl
 Activate a REPL for any command in your current zsh session.

+## Motivation
+I started using [gitsh](https://github.com/thoughtbot/gitsh) a while ago and really liked to quickly navigate git.
+But the more I configured zsh the less fun it was to use `gitsh`.
+It lacked some completions, the prompt is way less configurable and using [fzf-tab](https://github.com/Aloxaf/fzf-tab) also feels way better than completion of `readline`.

+I jotted down what I'd need of zsh to be satisfied:
+1. Interpret every command as a `git` command
+2. Empty prompt is a default command (`git status`)
+3. Prompt showing the current git status

+The second and third point aren't a real problem.

+For the first point I've written this plugin.

+See my [dotfiles](https://github.com/jandamm/dotfiles/tree/master/zsh) for an implementation.

+See **Hints** for a short description.

 ## Installation
 See example below for more configuration